 This post contains one or more affiliate links, which help to sustain Little Green Seedling.
 I only ever recommend things I truly believe in!

-It’s no secret that meat-eating, especially in developed countries, is strongly associated with manliness.
-Given the link between heavy consumption of animal products and erectile dysfunction, this association could be considered quite ironic.
+It’s no secret that we strongly associate meat-eating with manliness, especially in developed countries.
+Given the link between heavy consumption of animal products and erectile dysfunction, I find this association quite ironic.
 But where did it come from?
 It’s hard to say, but we can speculate.

-The idea that meat is manly may have started with hunting.
-In ancient hunter-gatherer societies, hunting was mostly done by men, perhaps due to their higher testosterone levels and the fact that women were often pregnant.
+Hunting may be partially responsible for the idea that meat is manly.
+In ancient hunter-gatherer societies, men did most of the hunting, perhaps due to their higher testosterone levels and the fact that women were often pregnant.
 However, it’s thought that in these societies, men and women were fairly equal in terms of status.
 They didn’t have the same concepts of masculinity and femininity that we have today.
 The food hunted and gathered was shared; men may not have eaten significantly more meat than women.

 Like hunting, herding and slaughtering animals was considered to be men’s work.
 According to Dr. Tuttle, men had to become emotionally detached from the animals to dominate them.
 Aggression replaced compassion as animals were violently confined and mutilated.

-Owning lots of animals became a status symbol, leading to competition between herders.
+Owning lots of animals became a status symbol, which lead to competition between herders.
 They started wars in an attempt to take their competitors’ animals and thus increase their status.

-Dr. Tuttle believes that when this attitude of domination, possessiveness and aggression developed, herders began to treat women and children like property too, to be exploited and owned as a mark of status.
+Dr. Tuttle believes that when this attitude of domination, possessiveness and aggression developed, herders began to treat women and children like property as a result.
+Herders exploited them and ‘owned’ them as a mark of status.

 This brings to mind the high levels of violent crime, including rape and domestic abuse, committed by modern slaughterhouse workers.